kevinpapst/kimai2-website/_v1/index.md

 ## Donations

 Kimai 1 is not maintained any longer by @kevinpapst.
-Simon tries to keep it alive, so all donations should go to:
+Simon tried to keep it alive, so all donations for v1 belong to:

 {% include card-donate.html user="simonschaufi" %}